 “Thanks, Faith.”
 Dan put the cupcake on the coffee-table by the couch and passed Faith a glass pipe.
 “It’s not a bong, it’s a water-pipe.
 I named it Lio, after you-know-who.
 I use Lio to smoke cricket I buy from some frat-guys nearby, but it’ll work with centipede, too.
 Is Beatrice coming?”

 “JayJay and BeatBax missed the bus.
 They’ll be on the next one.”
 Faith looked into the water-pipe like a microscope.
 Dan had meticulously cleaned Lio’s two internal chambers to crystal clarity.
-It had two chambers, and inside the top chamber was a percolator like a tiny glass tree with five branches like fingers dipping slotted nails in ice-water.
+Inside the top chamber was a percolator: a tiny glass tree with five branches like fingers dipping their nails in ice-water.
 Ten glass buboes circled the mouthpiece for a solid grip.
 Lio’s erect stem poked from the bottom chamber and held up a tiny bowl to fill with powdered bugs.
 “I’m nervous,” Faith giggled.
 “I’ve had this centipede-powder for years, but I’ve never had the nerve to try it.”

 Dan took the pipe from her and set it gingerly on the coffee-table.
 “Where did you get it?
 I’ve always wondered where centipedes came from.”